isabelle-np/isabelles-engineering-handbook/product-management/README.md

 # Product Management Portfolio: Dog Lifestyle Case Studies

+In my current role as an Engineering Manager, I also fulfill the responsibilities of a Product Manager due to the absence of a dedicated PM on my team.
+I own the team roadmap (tracked in ProductPlan), define and track KPIs, and identify high-impact initiatives that align with business and customer goals.
+I partner closely with stakeholders across engineering, product, UX, and marketing/sales to ensure alignment and clarity, and I manage cross-functional initiatives through successful, on-time delivery.
+In parallel, I build and maintain strong relationships across the organization to enable effective collaboration and empower product teams to execute at a high level.

 This directory demonstrates my product management skills through practical, real-world examples using the context of my dog, Orzo.
 Each example showcases core PM skills including problem framing, criteria definition, competitive analysis, tradeoff assessment, scenario planning, risk management, and data-driven decision-making.

 ## Table of Contents